Crystallize logo

 Example: Crystallize + any modern framework.

-Modern Web Dev Stacks
+Web Dev Stacks

 Components of a Web Dev Stack

-A frontend is a client-side layer or the part that the users interact with.
-It’s the user interface with its design and its functionalities and the face of your web app.
+A front end is a client-side layer or the part of your web app that users interact with.
+It’s the user interface, its design and functionalities, and the face of your web app.

-The backend is the server-side or functional layer that contains various technologies to answer user requests and transactions.
+The back end is the server-side or functional layer that contains various technologies to answer user requests and transactions.
 It’s the brain of your web app.

 LAMP/LEMP Stack